 How Can Osteoporosis Affect Your Teeth?

 What Is Osteoporosis?

-What Is the Connection Between Osteoporosis and Oral Health?
+The Connection Between Osteoporosis and Oral Health?

 does osteoporosis affect your teeth

-How Can Your Dentist Detect Osteoporosis?
+How Your Dentist Can Spot Signs of Osteoporosis?

+How Can Osteoporosis Affect Your Teeth?